liuyiqiandrew/cmb_diagnostics/README.md

 - Estimating polarization angle from SO EB spectra.

 ## Example
 In `test/example.py`.
 If you're on Della, you can run the codes directly.
 Resources are hard coded.
 You will derive the results for 20240714 SAT-P3 maps.
 Otherwise, you'll need to prepare stuffs below and modify attributes in each class accordingly.
-See next paragraph for what you need to prepare
+See next paragraph for what you need to prepare.

+If cmb_util(https://github.com/liuyiqiandrew/cmb_utils) is available on git.
+Feel free to grab functions directly from repo or add it to your PYTHONPATH.

 ## What's about the code
 Apologies for the horrible user interface, I may consider refining it if I have more spare time.
 I would strongly suggest skim through `PSContainer` to get a sense in how the code works.
 In particular, understanding the constructor and initalizer for namaster field `init_planck_f2(self)` will give you a good sense on how to format file name and frequency information.